keepthrifty/keepthrifty.github.io/_posts/2016-09-25-the-price-of-an-extra-day-spreadsheet-edition.md

 ## Part 4 - Chart All the Things

-{% assign tweet-text = "Let's be honest, every spreadsheet is better with a chart" %}
+Let's be honest, every spreadsheet is better with a chart

-{% include tweet-link.html %}

 With that in mind, let's get something fun set up here - let's show a chart of your investment catching up to and eventually surpassing the amount you need to retire.